kbjr/minimal-blog/readme.md

 ### On Password Storage

 The admin login password hash is stored in a setting called `password_hash`.
 In the builtin SQLite3 storage implementation, that means it will show up in the `$DATA_DIR/settings.db` file.
 Please take whatever security precautions you consider reasonable for your situation to protect this file accordingly.

+### On External Runtime Dependencies

+In general, this project attempts to avoid the need for external services to function.
+The following are all known current exceptions:

+- Google Fonts (used to load the Open Sans font)
+- cdn.jsdelivr.net (used to load styles and fonts for rendering KaTeX)